Harvey Fruit Packing Shed Historic Site 1914

 In the 1930s, he took over as manager of Alfred Snell’s stores, later buying this business that operated as Eric Davis and Son.

-Later in life, he was elected a member of the Harvey Road Board and was also involved in the Agricultural Society and the War Memorial Library.
+Later in life, he was elected a Harvey Road Board member and involved in the Agricultural Society and the War Memorial Library.